Loader gif

 Depreciation deduction for rental properties and depreciation recapture

-If you’ve read “get rich” real estate books, a common theme is that rental property can help you save money on taxes.
+If you’ve read “get rich” real estate books, a common theme is that rental property can help you money on taxes.
 The key is the depreciation deduction — a tax deduction you can take for a percentage of your cost basis in rental buildings each year.
 This is a valuable tax benefit, allowing you to offset taxable net income generated by your rental property.
 The IRS lets you depreciate the value of the property — excluding the fair market value of the land — over a 27.5-year period.

 But there are some caveats to note.
 For instance, if you sell your rental property, all those depreciation deductions have reduced your basis in your property.
 Your profit when you sell is equal to your selling price minus your adjusted basis.
 Basically, you get the tax benefits of depreciation deductions while you own the property, but when you sell, you generally pay tax on the gain you would have had, plus all those depreciation deductions you took.
 This is called depreciation recapture, and it’s taxed at your ordinary income tax rate, up to a max of 25%.
 Your remaining profits are then taxed at capital gains tax rates.